KedarRam/KingPins/README.md

 # KingPins

 #Git Repository for code storage
-# Please see KingPins.docx or KingPins.pdf for application documentation
+# Please see KingPins-readme.docx or KingPins-readme.pdf for application documentation